JuanIrache/tomgjson/readme.md

 ## Examples

-See some working examples of the file format [here](https://github.com/JuanIrache/mgjson)
+See some working examples of the file format and the spec [here](https://github.com/JuanIrache/mgjson)

 ## Sample projects